 Probation violation charges are highly sensitive situations and require the help of an experienced probation violation lawyer.
 In Florida courts, the standard of proof for probation violation cases is much lower than that in normal criminal cases.
-This means that the most minor offense, like driving with an invalid driver’s license, could lead to your probation being revoked.
+This means that the most minor offenses, like driving with an invalid driver’s license, could lead to your probation being revoked.

 Smith & Eulo Law Firm knows that, in these cases, your way of life is on the line.
-If your probation is revoked in Volusia county, it can affect your family, your job prospects, and your financial well-being.
+If your probation is revoked in Volusia County, it can affect your family, your job prospects, and your financial well-being.
 Our criminal defense attorneys are determined to defend you against these charges with timeliness and efficiency, don’t hesitate to contact us, we offer free consultations and we will tailor the defense of the case to fit your individual case or situation.

 What is Probation?

-Probation is a type of community supervision with the goal of rehabilitating you, while protecting society.
+Probation is a type of community supervision with the goal of rehabilitating you while protecting society.
 There are certain unique requirements that each probationer must follow in order to not be in jail.
 Because every case tends to have its own unique circumstances there are several types of probation that a defendant may have to abide by.